229 19th Avenue S

 The Law School at University of Minnesota--Twin Cities has an application deadline of April 1.
 The full-time program application fee at the Law School at University of Minnesota--Twin Cities is $75.
 Its tuition is full-time: $36,820 per year (in-state) and full-time: $45,484 per year (out-of-state).
 The student-faculty ratio is 10.9:1.
 The Law School at University of Minnesota--Twin Cities has 180 full- and part-time faculty on staff.

 The Minnesota Law School has more than 20 clinical courses that offer experiential learning opportunities, and more than half of Minnesota Law students take a live-client clinical course before graduation.
 There school also has nearly 10 research centers and institutes, including the Consortium on Law and Values in Health, Environment & the Life Sciences and the Human Rights Center.
 The law school has a unique mix of student-edited, faculty-edited, and student-and-faculty-edited law journals, including the ABA Journal of Labor & Employment Law, Law and Inequality: A Journal of Theory and Practice, and the Minnesota Journal of International Law.
-There are also more than 40 student organizations to check out, from the Interfaith Law League to Theatre of the Relatively Talentless, or T.O.R.T., a group that puts on an annual law school musical.
+There are also about 40 student organizations to check out, from the International Law Society to Theatre of the Relatively Talentless, or T.O.R.T., a group that puts on an annual law school musical.

 Notable alumni of the University of Minnesota Law School include Melvin Steen, a founding partner of Cleary Gottlieb Steen & Hamilton, and Norris Darrell, former president of the American Law Institute.